azundo/backbone-filtermodule/README.md

 ***Step By Step***

 See the shapes example in the examples/ directory for a working example.
-Visible at https://raw.github.com/azundo/backbone-filtermodule/master/examples/shapes.html.

 # Create filters and add them to a collection.
     ```javascript